23 Cheapest European Cities & Airports to Fly into in 2020

-So many of us starting in the US or Canada will be visiting multiple cities when we tour Europe that we have the luxury of flying into several different destinations.
-But with the airline business changing so rapidly, how do we know which are the cheapest cities to fly into?
+It’s very common for those of us visiting Europe from the US or Canada to visit a few different cities throughout our visit.
+Luckily, we have the option to fly into lots of different cities, which helps one to really customize a trip to their liking.
+But with the airline business constantly changing, how do we know which are the cheapest cities to fly into?

-Not too many years ago the cheapest flights into Europe were almost always into the largest and busiest airports, which are in London, Frankfurt, Paris, and Amsterdam, but times have changed.
-Now those are sometimes the most expensive airports to fly into within Europe, so savvy travelers on multi-stop trips are better off starting elsewhere.
-The cheapest international flight destinations from the USA are largely in Latin America, but many of them are also the top cities in Europe.
+A few years ago, the cheapest flights into Europe were almost always into the largest and busiest airports, which are stationed in London, Frankfurt, Paris, and Amsterdam.
+Nowadays, these airports can sometimes serve as the more expensive airports to fly into, meaning that savvy travelers on multi-stop trips might want to think about starting elsewhere.

 How Was The Test Done?

-For each city tested we found the cheapest fare starting from the 5 largest cities in the US (New York, Los Angeles, Chicago, Houston, and Atlanta) along with Canada’s largest city (Toronto) in early August, and the cheapest fare in mid October.
-Then we averaged the two fares and then averaged the fares into all 6 cities into on Index number.
-The cheap flights to Europe from the USA are mainly from the east coast, as you’d imagine, but there are many great deals from other regions as well.
+For each and every city that we tested, we searched for the cheapest fare starting from the 5 largest cities in the US (New York, Los Angeles, Chicago, Houston, and Atlanta) and Canada’s largest city (Toronto) in early August, and the cheapest fare in mid October.
+After finding the cheapest fares for both those dates, we averaged the two fares together and then averaged the fares into all 6 cities into on Index number.
+The cheap flights to Europe from the USA are mainly from the east coast, but there are many great deals from other regions as well.

-Needless to say, the rankings starting in individual cities can vary from the combined list, but generally they aren’t far apart.
-A bit surprisingly, only a handful of the cheapest flights were non-stops, so almost everyone will be changing planes exactly once in each direction over the Atlantic.
-The cheapest flights from New York to Europe are often non-stops, but from most other cities you have to change planes to get a decent fare.
+The rankings starting in individual cities can vary from the combined list, but generally they aren’t very far apart.
+Only a handful of the cheapest flights were non-stops, and because of this, almost everyone will be changing planes exactly once in each direction over the Atlantic.
+The cheapest flights from New York to Europe are most often non-stops, but from a lot of other cities you have to change planes indoor to get a decent fare.

 How To Use The List Below

-Especially since many of the cheapest cities below are remote, the obvious strategy is to keep going down the list until you come across one of the cities you intend on visiting.
-Hopefully you can then find a cheap flight and use that as a hub to explore other cities by rail or low-cost airlines.
+Because a lot of the cheapest cities to fly into are remote and out of the way, the best way for you to use this list is to continue to scroll through until you find one of the cities you are planning a visit to.
+Hopefully you can then find a cheap flight and use that as the hub to explore other cities by rail or low-cost airlines.

-Overall, the differences in fares from the top to the bottom of this list are not great enough to justify flying into one and then booking another separate round-trip to your final destination on a low-cost airline, though in some cases it might work out cheaper.
-The cheapest international flights from Atlanta are often strangely expensive because Delta dominates that airport to such a large degree.
+Overall, the differences in fares from the top to the bottom of this list are not large enough to justify flying into one and then booking another separate round-trip to your final destination on a low-cost airline.

 Related information